edwmurph/starter-k8s/README.md

 kubectl create namespace monitoring
 ```

+### Discord Alerting

+The webhook URI to send alerts to must be created in Discord and added to the `slack_api_url` in `prometheus-config.yaml`.

+1. Open the server settings in Discord

+2. Goto the Integrations tab and click on Webhooks

+3. Create a new webhook or select an existing one

+4. Copy the Webhook URL and set the value for `slack_api_url` in `prometheus-config.yaml`

+5. Add `/slack` to the end of the webhook URI

 ## Service Forwarding

 To connect to internal-only services, forward the port to your local machine.